houby-studio/small-business-fridge/README.md

 - To develop main application directly on host, you can follow instructions below for both Windows and Linux, or follow general instructions:
   - Download and install NodeJS
   - Install dependencies `npm install`
-  - Copy `defaults.env` as `.env` and configure variables
+  - Copy `example-dev.env` as `.env` and configure variables
-  - Copy `dev.example.docker-compose.yaml` as `docker-compose.dev.yaml` and configure variables
+  - Copy `example.compose-dev.yaml` as `compose-dev.yaml` and configure variables
-  - Start docker compose to start dependencies (at least mongoDB)
+  - Start docker compose to start dependencies (at least mongoDB) `docker compose --file compose-dev.yaml up -d`
   - Start server with `npm start` or run debug task in VSCode
 - As an alternative, you can potentially customize `docker-compose.dev.example.yaml` to develop with all required tools in containers - Not tested

 To allow bind on port 443, Windows users need to launch IDE as administrator.
 Linux users should be able to configure non-root usage by running `sudo setcap 'cap_net_bind_service=+ep' $(readlink -f $(which node))`

 ### Windows 11